wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/how-do-i-know-if-a-module-needs-transformation.md

   ;; snip...
 ```

 On line 2, we can see the declaration of a type definition called `$t0`.
-This type definition represents the interface to some `func`tion that takes three, signed integers as parameters and returns an integer.
+This type definition represents the interface to some `func`tion that takes three, signed integers as parameters and returns a signed integer.

 ```WebAssemblyText
 (type $t0 (func (param i32 i64 i32) (result i32)))
 ```

 Notice the data type of the second parameter.
 Uh oh!
-Its a 64-bit signed integer!
+Its an `i64`; that is, a 64-bit, signed integer!

-Then on line 5, we can see the declaration of the call to `clock_time_get`:
+So now we know that somewhere in this WebAssembly module, there is a call to function that uses this interface declaration.

+Next, look a little further down to line 5.
+Here we can see an `import` statement.

 ```WebAssemblyText
 (import "wasi_unstable" "clock_time_get" (func $wasi_unstable.clock_time_get (type $t0)))
 ```

-Two things are important to notice here:
+This statement tells us three things:

-1. The `import` keyword indicates that the native function `clock_time_get` lives in an external module called `wasi_unstable`
+1. Within the native "OS" library `wasi_unstable`, there is a function called `clock_time_get`
+1. Within our WebAssembly module, this function will be know by the alias `$wasi_unstable.clock_time_get`

-1. The interface to this function is described by the previously declared type definition `$t0`.
-In other words, we know for certain that function `clock_time_get` must be passed an `i64` as its second parameter; therefore, the interface to this function must be transformed
+1. The interface to this function is described by the type declaration `$t0`

+We know from the definition of `$t0` (on line 2) that this function must be passed an `i64` as its second parameter; therefore, we can be certain that before function `clock_time_get` can be called from JavaScript, the interface to this module must be transformed.
-Having established exactly what the interface is to `clock_time_get`, we now know that we cannot call this WASM module without first transforming it.

-### Important

-This example is somewhat contrived because the WebAssembly module has been hard-coded to return the text string `Done!` rather than the value returned from `clock_time_get`.
-This is because this module writes its output to standard out, which in turn, expects to receive printable strings followed by a carriage return character, not the raw `i32` value returned from `clock_time_get`.